VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 - **dApp (Decentralized Application)**: An application that operates on a blockchain or peer-to-peer network, without a central authority.
 - **Decentralization**: The distribution of authority, information, or infrastructure across a network, rather than being concentrated in one central entity.
 - **DeFi (Decentralized Finance)**: A movement that leverages blockchain technology to recreate and improve traditional financial systems (e.g., lending, borrowing) without intermediaries like banks.
+- **DEX**: Decentralized Exchange, a kind of DeFi protocol for trading.
 - **Double Spend**: A flaw in digital currencies where the same cryptocurrency is spent more than once.
 Blockchain technology aims to prevent this through consensus mechanisms.

 ## E
 - **Encryption**: The process of encoding information so that only authorized parties can read it.
-It is widely used in securing blockchain transactions.
 - **ERC-20**: A technical standard for smart contracts on the Ethereum blockchain.
 ERC-20 tokens are fungible and follow specific rules.
 - **ERC-721**: A technical standard for non-fungible tokens (NFTs) on the Ethereum blockchain, used to create unique or distinct digital assets.
+- **EVM**: Ethereum Virtual Machine, execution environment for transactions and logic processed on the Ethereum Blockchain

 ## F
+- **FIAT**: traditional government-issued currency
 - **Fork**: A change in the blockchain protocol.
 A "hard fork" creates a new chain that is not compatible with the old one, while a "soft fork" is backward-compatible.
 - **Full Node**: A participant in the blockchain network that keeps a full copy of the blockchain's history and validates transactions.